niklasramo/dragdoll/docs/docs/draggable-drag-item.md

 type unfrozenProps = CSSProperties | null;
 ```

-The original values of the CSS properties that are "frozen" for the drag's duration.
+A key value object of the frozen CSS properties and their unfrozen (original) values.
+These are the values that are restored to the element after the drag ends.
 Read-only.

 ### clientRect